Galamrani/TicTacToe/README.md

 # Tic Tac Toe Game

 Welcome to the Tic Tac Toe Game!
-This C# application features an unbeatable computer opponent implemented in WPF, offering a responsive UI with smooth animations.
+This .NET application features a responsive UI with smooth animations and unbeatable intelligent opponent.

 ## Components

 The project consists of the following classes:

-- `ComputerPlayer`: This class implements the unbeatable computer opponent algorithm for making the best move in the game.
+- `ComputerPlayer`: This class implements the unbeatable intelligent opponent algorithm for making the best move.
 It uses the minimax algorithm with alpha-beta pruning to determine the optimal move.

 - `GameLogic`: This class handles the game logic, including managing the game grid, current player, turns, and checking for a win or draw.